bmccutchanjr/PAWS/README.md

 PAWS was written to replace the paperwork requested by the HSSC when volunteers interact with one of their animals.
 That's two simple forms, one simply indicating that some volunteer has had some quality time with one of the animals on a given day (a simple grid of animals and days).
 The other is a log of interaction time.
 Volunteers indicate when they got an animal out of its cage and when they returned.

+The shelter uses this information to track interaction with the animals and make sure all are getting face time with people.
+It's important for the mental well-being of the animals.

+But the log has to be compiled manually to serve that purpose.

-PAWS' landing page is the daily grid.
-It lists all of the animals and a rolling grid of the last 28 days (less on mobile devices).
+The PAWS landing page is the daily grid.
+It lists all of the animals and a rolling grid of the last 28 days (fewer on mobile devices).
 Volunteers can see at a glance which animals are most in need of some quality time.

-It defaults to the dogs, but can display cats as well.
+It defaults to the dogs, but can be changed to the cats by selecting the icon at the top of the grid.

 Animals are displayed with a color code corresponding to the animal's designated color.
 This is simply a designation indicating how much experience a volunteer should have before interacting with the animal.